skythelimitdt/data_analytics_proj1/README.md

 **Results for Japan, India, Germany:**
 ![GDP and Energy Consumption Japan, India, and Germany (1985-2018)](Resources/a_gdp_rens_countries2.png)

-**These graphs show:**

-- The United States, China, and India all have GDP and Renewable Energy Consumption lines that generally follow each other in shape.
+**Key Observations:**

+- USA, China, and India show a strong correlation between GDP and renewable energy consumption, with both metrics following similar trends throughout the years.
-- Russia’s GDP has had minimal changes over time with a slow, but mostly steady increase of GDP since the early 2000’s, and their renewable energy consumption is nearly unchanged over time.
+- Russia presents a unique case: its GDP has shown minimal fluctuations, with slow but steady growth since the early 2000s.
+In contrast, renewable energy consumption in Russia has remained largely unchanged over time.
-- Japan’s renewable energy consumption generally follows the GDP curve, but with more variability and then a steep increase from around 2012 on.
+- Japan's renewable energy consumption generally follows its GDP trend, though with more variability, and shows a significant increase around 2012.
-- Germany’s GDP has had steady growth and their renewable energy consumption followed that  until around 2000 when it started to increase steeply.
+- Germany demonstrates steady GDP growth, which closely parallels its renewable energy consumption until around 2000, when it began to increase sharply.
-- The United States has the largest gap between GDP and Renewable Energy Consumption, possibly indicating a slower adoption of renewable energy sources.
+- The United States has the largest gap between GDP and renewable energy consumption, possibly indicating slower adoption of renewable energy technologies.
-- China has had the fastest growth in both GDP and Renewable Energy Consumption
+- China has experienced the fastest growth in both GDP and renewable energy consumption, reflecting rapid economic expansion and adoption of renewable energy.
-- Overall we see that the general trend of  increased GDP with increased renewable energy consumption.

-**We included 37 countries that represented 90%+ of World's production and consumption**

-- We predicted there would be a positive correlation between GDP and renewable energy consumption because we assumed that more wealthy countries would have the technology and social knowledge/pressure to access and use renewable energy.
+- Overall, the trend suggests that countries with higher GDP tend to consume more renewable energy, supporting our initial hypothesis that wealthier nations are more likely to have the resources, technology, and social pressure to adopt renewable energy.

+<br>Let's see the correlation between GDP and renewable energy consumption:</br>

 ![Regression Analysis GDP and Renewable Energy Consumption](Resources/a_gdp_renewables_regression.png)